fennel-ai/client/docs/pages/api-reference/operators.md

 ### Groupby/ Window

-Fennel allows you to groupby and get a stream of windowed events for each group using the `window` operator.
-A great example of windowed events are sessions, where in we create window of events occurring together.
+In Fennel, the `window` operator enables grouping events into windowed streams based on specified criteria.
+A common application of this operator is in creating sessions, where it forms a window comprising events that occur in a session.
-The `window` operator must be preceded by `groupby` to identify the grouping fields.
+The `window` operator must be preceded by `groupby` to identify the fields that will be used for grouping the events before they are windowed.

 `groupby` takes the following parameters: